georgeflanagin/anagrammatic/README.md

 ### The PDF documentation looks like it is not finished.

-You are correct.
+Yes.

 ### Why did you put those operators in the CountedWord class?

-I wrote C++ for years before I switched to Python in 2014 and regained my sanity.
+I wrote C++ for 20 years before I switched to Python in 2014 and regained my sanity.
 I experienced a flashback.
+It's like LSD, but worse.

 ### Why do you have operators you in the CountedWord class that you don't use?

-Yes, I know they are there.
+I know they are there.
 Time will tell whether they become useful.
 There are loose ends.

 ### Why are the dictionaries saved as pickles?
 That limits their use to Python.